Your ultimate guide to the United States presidential election of 2012.

 Presidential candidates

 - Barack Obama – Obama is an interesting man.
 He really represents a practical approach to politics.
 His views are appealing.
 Despite hard Republican criticism of him he maintains a good image and is liked by the international community.
 However, the main criticism, whether people know it or not is that he does not understand economic theory.
-Boom bust cycles are usually caused by a unnatural expansion of credit by the Federal Reserve bank, a disequilibrium in the money markets which cause disequilibrium in the real sector, not a wave of greed by a conspirator elite class.
+Boom bust cycles are usually caused by an unnatural expansion of credit by the Federal Reserve bank, a disequilibrium in the money markets which cause disequilibrium in the real sector, not a wave of greed by a conspirator elite class.
 He is a politician that has a sincere desire to change the system.
 However, the way he changes it is not optimal for the long-run.
 49% Chance of winning in 2012.
-On a personal note I think Obama will not get re-elected in 2012 as he does not know what is he doing economically.
+On a personal note, I think Obama will not get re-elected in 2012 as he does not know what is he doing economically.
 Here are my 101 reasons why Obama will not get elected in 2012.

 - Hilary Clinton – competent, hardworking focusing on social issues such as health care.
 Seen as extreme by many as she has a closet feminist agenda.
 35% chance of winning the election.
 But she will not run.

 - Mitt Romney – The Republican front-runner.
-Low taxes, small government, pro family.
+Low taxes, small government, pro-family.
 45 % chance of winning the election.

-- Ron Paul – Champion of the US Constitution and the little guy though balancing the budget, abolishing the income tax and the Federal reserve, also stands for transparency in government.
+- Ron Paul – Champion of the US Constitution and the little guy though balancing the budget, abolishing the income tax and the Federal Reserve, also stands for transparency in government.
 Ron Paul is also against the industrial military complex and empire building, where the US is in 135 countries.I will vote for Ron Paul.

 - Rick Perry – Conservative and commands the Texas advantage, bringing a lot of electorate votes.

-Lesser known candidates but real contenders for the Presidency in 2012
+Lesser-known candidates but real contenders for the Presidency in 2012

 Rick Santorum – Senator from Pennsylvania

-On this page on the US presidential election of 2012 I wanted to be objective.
+On this page on the US presidential election of 2012, I wanted to be objective.
 However, just so you know where I personally stand here is what I believe in Politically.

-My Libertarian views- low taxes, small government, free trade makes countries rich and people happy, being independent and freedom to choose and make your own life in many ways, very proactive help for the poor with a negative income tax replacing most of the State and Federal government.
-Private prisons, private schools with every citizen given te right to choose the school their child goes to.
-Generally reduce the burden of government in every way possible.
+My Libertarian views– low taxes, small government, free trade makes countries rich and people happy, being independent and freedom to choose and make your own life in many ways, very proactive help for the poor with a negative income tax replacing most of the State and Federal government.
+Private prisons, private schools with every citizen given the right to choose the school their child goes to.
+Generally, reduce the burden of government in every way possible.

 My Republican views – Protection of the innocent and respect for all life as life is sacred and from our divine creator.
 Life is not something that can be regulated by the market or diminished with social trends.
 Life is divine and needs to be protected and respected.
 I believe in Family values, I am a husband and a father.
 A balanced budget amendment is a very good idea.

-My Democratic views – I believe in a some gun regulation.
+My Democratic views – I believe in some gun regulation.
 Many people might object to this, but people are often mentally unstable in my personal experience.
 I am an American and EU citizen and having no guns here means, few violent crimes.
 There are some people who just are not acting with the same respect for others and should not carry guns.
 Protection of the environment as it is a public good.
 I do not want to debate climate change, it is a pointless circle, but nature needs to be preserved as it is a shared good.
 Theodore Roosevelt understood this.
 I have no problem with diverse ethic or social preference, America is a melting pot.
 Helping the poor though food stamps and education etc. I believe giving every child a chance to compete is good for the individual and society.

 My Pacifist views – I believe that life is sacred and to send a child across the seas to fight for some abstract political ideology that does not involve the protection of innocent people is questionable.
-However, in history there were times when force was necessary.
+However, in history, there were times when force was necessary.
 Wilson and Lincoln understood this in different ways.
-Wars of imperialism is not the America I come from or what George Washington or Thomas Jefferson envisioned.
+Wars of imperialism is not America I come from or what George Washington or Thomas Jefferson envisioned.

 I am a Libertarian but I vote Republican because I believe as an economist they understand free trade and small government.
 I think ironically as it sounds Republicans help the poor the most.
 Think of Ronald Reagan.
 I am a family man and Republicans protect family values and are pro-life and promote freedom of religion not freedom from religion.
 I do have problems with the Republicans on many issues.
 However, life, the family issue as well as small government, low taxes, balanced budget, helping the poor with greater economic freedom are the most important for me.
 If the Democrats were for life and the Republicans were not, I would be a Democrat.
 If you want to read more of my views read my view on what makes a bad US President.

-Who will you vote for in the 2012?
+Who will you vote for in 2012?
 Please leave a comment and let me know if I have left anything out of this page, and take this election poll.

 US presidential election Poll